tchajed/sys-verif-fa25/docs/assignments/assignment1.md

 ## Part 2: verifying functional programs

-This part will be released soon as a separate Coq file with additional exercises.
+Finish the exercises in `src/sys_verif/coq/assignment1_part2.v`.
+You can view a rendering of [Assignment 1 part 2](./assignment1_part2.md) as a reference.